SoftwareDefinedBuildings/openbas/openbas/packages/s3ui/README.md

 * hide\_refresh\button - TRUE if the "Refresh Stream Tree" button is to be hidden.
 Defaults to FALSE.
 * hide\_axis\_selection - TRUE if the axis selection menu within the legend is to be hidden.
 Defaults to FALSE.
 * disable\_color\_selection - TRUE if the color selection menu within the legend is to be disabled.
 Defaults to FALSE.
+* dataURLStart - Specifies the start of the url where to get data.
+Defaults to "http://bunker.cs.berkeley.edu/backend/api/data/uuid/".
+* tagsURL - Specifies the url to query to get stream info.
+Defaults "http://bunker.cs.berkeley.edu/backend/api/tags".
 * width - Specifies the width of the chart area (_not_ the whole graph).
 Defaults to 600.
 * height - Specifies the height of the chart area (_not_ the whole graph).
 Defaults to 300.